 Prepare calcium water.
 To do this, combine ½ teaspoon calcium powder (in the small packet in your box of Pomona’s pectin) with ½ cup water in a small, clear jar with a lid.
 Shake well.
 Extra calcium water should be stored in the refrigerator for future use.

-4 teaspoons calcium water
+2 teaspoons calcium water

-2 ½ teaspoons Pomona’s Pectin powder
+2 teaspoons Pomona’s Universal Pectin

 1. Wash and rinse jars, lids, and screw bands.
 Set screw bands aside until ready to use.
 Place jars in boiling water bath canner with a rack, fill at least 2/3 of the way full with water, and bring to a boil.
 Boil jars for 10 minutes to sterilize (add 1 additional minute of sterilizing time for every 1000 feet above sea level), then turn down heat and let jars stand in hot water until ready to use.
 Place lids in water in a small pan, bring to a low simmer, and hold there until ready to use.

-12. Turn off heat and allow canner and jars to sit for 5 minutes.
+7. Turn off heat and allow canner and jars to sit for 5 minutes.
 Then, remove jars from canner.

-Recipe and photos by Allison Carroll Duffy
+Recipe by Allison Carroll Duffy